NguyenKhacPhuc/android-note-app/README.md

 # **Technical documentation for project (Android)**

 ## **Overview**
+Simple Note App follow modular architecture, clean architecture, and MVVM architecture.
+The project is written in `Kotlin` language and uses `Dagger 2` for dependency injection.
 ## **Architecture**
 The project will make use of Clean Architecture to fully support S.O.L.I.D principles.
 Clean architecture stands for a group of practices that produce systems that are: